jaames/flipnote.js/docs/web-components.md

 <flipnote-player controls="compact" src="../../assets/notes/mrjohn.ppm"></flipnote-player>
 </div>

+#### `cropBorder`

+Set `cropBorder="true"` to make the player remove the border around KWZ frames.
+If used with [`dsiLibrary`](#dsilibrary), this will also crop a Nintendo DSi Library KWZ to the dimensions of the original PPM it was converted from.
+This value can not be updated after a Flipnote is loaded.

+#### `dsiLibrary`

+Set `dsiLibrary="true"` to enable special processing for KWZs from Nintendo DSi Library.
+This value can not be updated after a Flipnote is loaded.

+### `bgmPredictor`

+Some DSi Library KWZs have very broken audio since Nintendo messed up the conversion from the PPM format.
+While flipnote.js has a built-in correction algorithm for this, very advanced users can instead provide your own ADPCM state values if they really want to.
+If [`dsiLibrary`](#dsilibrary) is set to `true`, the value of `bgmPredictor` will provide the initial ADPCM predictor value when decoding the BGM track.
+This value can not be updated after a Flipnote is loaded.

+### `bgmStepIndex`

+Like [`bgmPredictor`](#bgmpredictor), the value of `bgmStepIndex` will provide the initial ADPCM step index value when decoding the BGM track.
+This value can not be updated after a Flipnote is loaded.

+### `sePredictors`

+Like [`bgmPredictor`](#bgmpredictor), the value of `sePredictors` will provide the initial ADPCM predictor values when decoding each sound effect track, as a comma-seperated list in the order of SE1, SE2, SE3 then SE4 (e.g `bgmStepIndices="100,100,100,-100"`).
+This value can not be updated after a Flipnote is loaded.

+### `seStepIndices`

+Like [`bgmStepIndex`](#bgmstepindex), the value of `bgmStepIndices` will provide the initial ADPCM step index values when decoding each sound effect track, as a comma-seperated list in the order of SE1, SE2, SE3 then SE4 (e.g `bgmStepIndices="40,40,40,39"`).
+This value can not be updated after a Flipnote is loaded.

 ## Styling

 Some [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) can also be used to style various elements of the player UI.
 You can override any these variables to provide your own styles to the component via CSS, like so: